 “As a statewide funder, we’re especially interested in the goal of showing Californians from different regions of the state how they are ultimately connected with each other,” says Jim Canales, Vice President of the Irvine Foundation, which has granted $2.3 million to the program.
 “We also liked the idea of a statewide public affairs program that won’t be just talking heads.
 Instead, it will be a lively program that uses new technologies, features diverse people in front of the camera and engages citizens in finding solutions.
 It ties directly to the Foundation’s [mission](about-us/mission).”

 How California Connected was created-public broadcasting executives from different regions joining forces out of concern for the state as whole-is a fitting metaphor for how California itself needs to come together, says Marley Klaus.
 “We have an opportunity here to rise above our individual regions, and our individual stations, to help change the way Californians think of themselves and their state,” she says.

 Mary Bitterman, president and CEO of the Irvine Foundation, sums up the rationale for California Connected.
 “People throughout the world regard California as a whole: the fifth largest economy, the birthplace of environmentalism, the agricultural produce for the globe, and the home of innovation, diversity and creativity,” she says.
 “California Connected will give the residents of the state a rare opportunity to share information, forge alliances, and take action to build a better California for all.”

-At A Crossroads: Which Way California?
-Read Irvine's 1999 Annual Report on the State of the State Scan that provides critical data about the state and its future.
+Read Irvine’s 1999 Annual Report on the State of the State Scan that provides critical data about the state and its future.